MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-monitor/includes/2-what-is-azure-monitor.md

 This unit gives you an overview of monitoring and Azure Monitor.
-You learn about Azure Monitor capabilities that are important for the successful operation of your Azure applications and resources.
+You learn about Azure Monitor capabilities that are important for the successful operation of your Azure and hybrid resources and applications.

 ## Introduction to monitoring